N2025po0j4ri/N2025po0j4ri/README.md

 # CSEPortfolio
 Covers basic projects that were covered throughout Miami University course catalogue.
 Inspired by @karimsammouri's introduction.
 (This profile is undergoing development).
+Disclaimer - there are ongoing adult learners that should not plagirize off others work.
 <h2>Featured Projects</h2>
 <details>
   <summary>Twitter Application </summary>